 Overcoming limiting beliefs sounds simple enough, but it isn’t always easy.
 Since many of our beliefs are rooted in childhood, we’ve been subjected to years and years of negative mental programming.
 All that doesn’t get reversed overnight.

-For more helpful information you can check out these resources on our website:
+For more helpful information you can check out this related article (on this website):

 - What Past Experience Is Still Controlling You? – How childhood experiences make a lasting imprint on the subconscious mind, and what you can do about it. (includes Zig Ziglar’s flea training story)

 The amount of self-help information on the web is overwhelming.
 Unfortunately, much of it ranges anywhere from misleading to totally worthless.
 I provide the following only as possible suggestions.